San Francisco Chronicle App Reviews

 SUBSCRIPTION DETAILS:

-PAYMENT: Payment will be charged to your iTunes account with the confirmation of your purchase and will automatically renew each month unless cancelled at least 24 hours before the end of your monthly period.
+PAYMENT: Payment will be charged to your iTunes account with the confirmation of your purchase and will automatically renew each month unless canceled at least 24 hours before the end of your monthly period.

-• Any unused portion of a free trial period, if offered, will be forfeited when the user purchases a subscription to that publication, where applicable.
+Subscriptions may be managed by the user and auto-renewal may be turned off by going to the user's Account Settings after purchase.
+Any unused portion of a free trial period, if offered, will be forfeited when the user purchases a subscription to that publication, where applicable.

 PRIVACY POLICY: https://www.SFChronicle.com/privacy_policy/